magento/merchdocs/src/tax/vertex-setup.md

 Your Vertex Cloud dashboard initially appears in [Test Mode][1].
 When you are ready to Go Live with Vertex Cloud, you can change the status of your account with the click of a button.

 To enter the information that is needed to calculate tax and file returns, you must complete the configuration for each company that is associated with your account.
-After you finish the basic Vertex Cloud configuration, there are a few additional settings that must be completed from the Admin of your Magento installation.
+After you finish the basic Vertex Cloud configuration, there are a few additional settings that must be completed from the Admin.

 {:.bs-callout-info}
-Some Vertex field names differ from those used by Magento.
+Some Vertex field names differ from those used by Commerce.
 See [Vertex Field Mapping]({% link tax/vertex-field-mapping.md %}) for the differences between the two.

 1. Log in to your **Vertex Cloud** account.